 What the heck’s sleep drive?

 Sleep drive is similar to the gas light on your car’s dashboard – it alerts your body when it needs to sleep.
 The longer you’re awake, the more your body needs sleep.
-Likewise, your need to sleep dissipates when you’re snoozing away at night.
+Likewise, your need to sleep dissipates when you’re snoozing at night, filling up that gas tank so you’re ready for action the next moring.
 You wake up with a full tank and as you go through your day, your tank slowly empties until there’s nothing left and your body demands sleep.
-When you finally give into slumber, your tank gradually fills again, allowing you to wake up well rested with an full tank once again
+When you finally give into slumber, your tank gradually fills again, allowing you to wake up well rested with an full tank once again.

 Internal circadian biological clock

 Your circadian clock regulates the timing of alertness and sleepiness throughout the day, rising and falling at different times.
 The strongest sleep drive (need for sleep) for adults usually occurs between the hours of 2 am to 4 am and during that afternoon rough sluggish patch, between 1 pm and 3 pm.
 The feeling of grogginess you experience during these times will feel less intense when you’ve had an adequate amount of sleep, and more powerful when you’re sleep deprived.

 As easy as Sunday morning… late Sunday morning